RoStrap/Time/README.md

 # os
-This extends the os table to include os.date!
-It functions just like Lua's built-in os.date, but with a few additions.
+This extends the os table to include os.date and other great functions!
+It keeps Lua's built-in os functionality, but has a few additions.

+## date
-Note: Padding can be toggled by inserting a '_' like so: os.date("%_x", os.time())
+Functions just like the vanilla Lua function, but padding can be toggled by inserting a '_' like so: os.date("%_x", os.time())
 Note: tick() is the default unix time used for os.date()

 ```lua